CitizenGO: History

 CitizenGO says that they have "team members located in fifteen cities on three continents" who facilitate users signing petitions in 50 countries and 8 languages, with plans to add more.
 The CitizenGO Foundation is financially supported by online donations made by their members.
 The CEO of CitizenGO is Álvaro Zulueta.
 The CitizenGO Foundation Board of Trustees is composed of Ignacio Arsuaga, Walter Hintz, Blanca Escobar, Luca Volontè (Unione dei Democratici Cristiani politician), Brian S. Brown (president of the anti-LGBT rights National Organization for Marriage), Gualberto García, Alexey Komov (Russian Representative of the pro-Christian right World Congress of Families, considered a close ally of pro-Vladimir Putin oligarch Konstantin Malofeev), Alejandro Bermudez, and John-Henry Westen.

 In 2001, lawyer Ignacio Arsuaga founded HazteOir (literally, "Make yourself heard").
 This organization later merged into and became part of CitizenGO, a move that was considered a "rebranding".

 The foundation has been linked, like HazteOir, to El Yunque, a secret society of Mexican regional origin.

 In 2021, CitizenGO board member Luca Volontè was sentenced to four years in prison for accepting bribes from Azerbaijan during the Azerbaijani laundromat in exchange for suppressing a report on Azerbaijan's human rights record.
 Some of these laundered funds were transferred to CitizenGO.

+Sociologists McLean and Stretesky describe CitizenGo as part of "a veritable miasma of anti-trans campaign groups [...] united in their antipathy toward transgender people," alongside FiLiA, Fair Play for Women, Get the L Out, Keep Prisons Single Sex, Lesbian Rights Alliance, LGB Alliance, Sex Matters, and Transgender Trend.

 Activities

 Abortion and euthanasia

 CitizenGO promotes campaigns opposing abortion and euthanasia.
-CitizenGO has opposed the introduction of the "Estrela report" into the European parliament, which recommends member states to provide comprehensive sex education in schools and ensure access to abortions, among other things.
+CitizenGO has opposed the introduction of the "Estrela report" into the European Parliament, which recommends member states to provide comprehensive sex education in schools and ensure access to abortions, among other things.

 In late May 2019, CitizenGO hosted a petition by "Right to Life" calling on streaming service Netflix to stop funding a legal challenge to Georgia's controversial heartbeat abortion restriction bill.
 The group also called for subscribers to cancel their Netflix subscription as a sign of protest.

 It has also supported African activist Ann Kioko's campaign to investigate pro-abortion rights group Marie Stopes International.
-After Kioko was put on trial CitizenGO utilized their platform to promote the idea that the Kenyan government wants to censor the protests of CitizenGO and other anti-abortion outlets.
+After Kioko was put on trial CitizenGO used their platform to promote the idea that the Kenyan government wants to censor the protests of CitizenGO and other anti-abortion outlets.

 Defense of the Russian gay propaganda law

-In 2013, CitizenGO signed a declaration in support of the Russian law, which had the stated purpose of protecting children from being exposed to homosexuality.
+In 2013, CitizenGO signed a declaration in support of the Russian law which had the stated purpose of protecting children from being exposed to homosexuality, but had the practical effect that hate crimes against LGBTQ people increased by two to three times soon after its introduction.